-- Notify the Director of Student Services of their intention to return at least one week before the end of the approved leave period or one week before a requested early return. - Meet with the Director of Student Services to complete required re-entry procedures.
+- Notify the Director of Education their intention to return at least one week before the end of the approved leave period or one week before a requested early return. - Complete all required re-entry paperwork and procedures.

 Academic and Programmatic Considerations: Students returning from an LOA will be readmitted to the same program, with the same academic and financial assistance status they had at the start of the leave.
 Students should work closely with academic advisors to plan their return and ensure a smooth transition.